NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ### buidler-deploy

-This plugin is already being ported to Hardhat, and close to be released.
+This plugin is already being ported to Hardhat, and close to being released.

 Join our `#buidler-deploy` channel on [Discord](/discord) to get news and help about it.